-- Our national farm policy must dramatically reduce native grassland and wetlands losses and reduce damage to marginal and fragile land. - Any land that does not meet the definition of cropland, as determined by FSA, that is converted from non-cropland status to cropland should be made ineligible for any federal benefit, including but not limited to price and income support payments, crop insurance, disaster payments, conservation program enroliment, and FSA fam loan benefits. - To preserve its identity and to ensure no federal assistance is received, non-cropland converted to cropland shall be reconstituted as a separate form by FSA, beginning no later than in the year the conversion occurs.
+- Our national farm policy must dramatically reduce native grassland and wetlands losses and reduce damage to marginal and fragile land. - Any land that does not meet the definition of cropland, as determined by FSA, that is converted from non-cropland status to cropland should be made ineligible for any federal benefit, including but not limited to price and income support payments, crop insurance, disaster payments, conservation program enrollment, and FSA farm loan benefits. - To preserve its identity and to ensure no federal assistance is received, non-cropland converted to cropland shall be reconstituted as a separate farm by FSA, beginning no later than in the year the conversion accure.